-If you are planning to apply for WhatsApp API, you should be familiar with the term WhatsApp Business Solution Provider (BSP) or WhatsApp partner.
+If you are planning to apply for WhatsApp API, also known as the WhatsApp Business Platform, you should be familiar with the term WhatsApp Business Solution Provider (BSP) or WhatsApp partner.
 Diving into this topic can feel daunting as there are plenty of BSPs to choose from, each with its own set of features, pricing and limitations.
 In this article, you will learn what WhatsApp partners are, how they can help your business, and what to look for when choosing a WhatsApp BSP.

 What is a WhatsApp Business Solution Provider?